The cost of travelling to Cambodia

 5 - Leisure and other activities

 - Visit to the Khmer city of Angkor: $37 for 1 day, $62 for 3 days, $72 for 7 days (2018 price).
-Even if the site is famous for its mass tourism, you will remain speechless during this grandiose visit which deserves a few days of your time.
+Even if the site is famous for its mass tourism, you will remain speechless during this grandiose visit, which deserves a few days of your time.
 There are also some fabulous sites without tourists

 - An elephant ride in Sen Monorom (Mondolkiri): $30/person.
-With a little hindsight, knowing more about how elephants are treated today, I personally would not do this again…
+With a little hindsight, and knowing more about how elephants are treated today, I personally would not do this again…

 - Visit of the S21 prison in Phnom Penh: 5$ (Audio guide at 3$/person)